vaeth/calc-extension/README.md

 A WebExtension: Calculate values of mathematical expressions

-The extension is supposed to be useful for everybody quickly needing brief or mid-long calculations: in daily “browser” life, as a mathematician, or as a programmer - there is support for all needs.
+The extension strives to be useful for everybody quickly needing brief or mid-long calculations: in daily “browser” life, as a mathematician, or as a programmer - there is support for all needs.

+Formulas can be entered in the typical mathematician's or programmer's syntax - both is understood.
-Since version 2.0, quite some usability features have been added to support more lengthy sessions (saving/restoring, exporting to clipboard, etc).
+There is also support for lengthy sessions (saving/restoring, exporting to clipboard, etc).

 The original motivation was to experiment with a Pratt parser.
 There is already a much richer expression syntax than in most languages (implicit multiplication signs, no braces necessary for function calls), and it would be simple to extend the syntax to a more full-blown “language”.
-(In fact, earlier versions of _calc-extension_ had a simpler syntax.
+(In fact, earlier versions of __calc-extension__ had a simpler syntax.
-Readers interested in the parser implementation can check data/js/parser.js).
+Readers interested in the parser implementation can check `data/js/parser.js`).

 After installing __calc-extension__, it can be used as follows.